Sport Management Department Advisory Board

 Mitch Reynolds has worked for the Kansas City Chiefs since 2011.
 Some of Reynolds’ responsibilities include handling the logistics of team travel, scheduling, and the setup and operation of training camp.
 Growing up in Buffalo, NY, Reynolds joined the Chiefs after working 10 training camps and one season with the Buffalo Bills in various roles.
 Along the way, Mitch attended SUNY Cortland for his Bachelor’s Degree in Sport Management before receiving his Master’s Degree in

-Edward Maynard Kennett Saunders is a Five-Year Veteran in Minor League Baseball with the New York Mets Double-A Affiliate, the Binghamton Rumble Ponies.
+Edward Maynard Kennett Saunders is a veteran in Minor League Baseball with the New York Mets Double-A Affiliate, the Binghamton Rumble Ponies.
 He has worked in a wide array of fields in Minor League Baseball including Marketing, Promotions, Sales, Community Relations, and Ticket Operations.
 Currently, Edward oversees the Community Relations Department as well as keeping an eye on the Box Office during the baseball season.
 When this Red Dragon alumnus is away from the ballpark he enjoys spending time with family and making home cooked meals for his family and friends.
 Saunders cooking skills earned him the title of 1st place in the 2019 Celebrity Spiedies Cooking Competition at the annual Spiedie Fest and Balloon Rally.

 In his current role with the NYSGA, Dan leads all marketing, communication and sales efforts for the association.
 Additionally, he acts as the staff person in charge and